Bryson Tiller’s platinum album TRAPSOUL only moved 24,000 units when it came out in 2015.

 SoundCloud has a lot of merit, but it still isn’t perfect.

-Also, you can’t directly monetize your SoundCloud tracks (at least until SoundCloud Premier is released).
+Also, you can’t directly monetize your SoundCloud tracks without using Repost by SoundCloud.

 We’re not saying this to detract from SoundCloud’s value, but rather to help highlight that other useful platforms do exist.